 - 2 tsp. avocado oil or olive oil or coconut oil

-- 3-4 cups Swiss chard chopped (or spinach)
+- 3-4 cups rainbow or Swiss chard chopped (or spinach)

 - black pepper to taste